Sviatopolk I of Kiev: Biography according to domestic sources

 The primary domestic source is the Primary Chronicle.
 Not long before Vladimir's death, Sviatopolk was freed from prison.
 In 1015, Sviatopolk's retinue concealed Vladimir's death from him to prevent him from claiming the Kievan throne.
 When Sviatopolk learned of Vladimir's demise, he seized power in Kiev almost immediately.

 The citizens of Kiev did not show much sympathy for Sviatopolk and, therefore, he decided to distribute presents in order to win them over.
 Then, he decided to rid himself of three of Vladimir's sons, Boris, Gleb, and Sviatoslav, whose claims for the Kievan throne threatened his power.
 Boris presented the most danger to him because he had been in charge of Vladimir's druzhina (personal guards) and army, and enjoyed the support of the citizens.

 He sent the boyars of Vyshgorod to execute Boris.
 Boris and his manservant were stabbed to death when sleeping in a tent.
 The prince was discovered still breathing when his body was being transported in a bag to Kiev, but the Varangians put him out of his misery with the thrust of a lance.

-Sviatopolk's cold-blooded reprisal earned him the nickname of the Accursed.
+Sviatopolk's cold-blooded reprisal earned him the nickname of the Accursed (Ukrainian: Окаянний).
 The news of this triple murder reached another son of Vladimir, Yaroslav, Prince of Novgorod, who decided to go to war against Sviatopolk with the support from the citizens of Novgorod and the Varangians.
 The battle took place in 1016 not far from Lubech, near the Dnieper river.
 Sviatopolk was defeated and fled to Poland.

 In 1018, he returned to Rus', defeated Yaroslav with help from his father-in-law and seized Kiev.
 Bolesław of Poland and his army remained in Rus' for several months, but later returned to Poland, seizing some Cherven towns on the way.

 Meanwhile, the posadnik Konstantin Dobrynich and other citizens of Novgorod persuaded Yaroslav to go to war against Kiev once again.
 Sviatopolk was defeated and fled to the steppes.
 Soon he returned with the Pecheneg army and attacked Yaroslav on the Alta River, but was once again defeated and fled to Poland, dying on his way there in July 1019.
 Sviatopolk may have been murdered by a descendant of Valuk Conqueror (Wallux dux Winedorum) who in 1018 helped him and his father-in-law Bolesław I in expedition against Yaroslav.